Are you insured?

 We want to do a lot of group shots.
 How should we manage that?

-We are very experienced handling jobs that involve many group shots, and we can easily provide you with an accurate estimate of how long it will take to create all the images you want.
+We are very experienced handling jobs that involve many group shots, and we can easily provide you with an accurate estimate of how long it will take to create all the images you want with quotes with pictures if desired.
 To ensure you get all your desired group shots, we recommend the following:

 – Make a list of group shots for each side (bride’s side, groom’s side).